-Requirements for earning a high school diploma are those established by the California State Department of Education and followed by the San Bernardino City Unified School District.
+Requirements for earning a high school diploma are 215 credits as established by the Provisional Educational Services, Incorporated School Board.

-Successful completion of the PAL Academy curriculum will assure competence enough to meet and become college and career ready.
-The PAL Academy, high school courses, meet the San Bernardino City Unified School District (SBCUSD) standards.
+Successful completion of the PAL Academy curriculum will assure competent enough to meet and become college and career ready.
+PAL Academy high school courses are transferable to San Bernardino City Unified School District schools.
 High school students are enrolled in a minimum of 30 credits per Trimester (6 classes) or 90 credits for the school year (three trimesters).
 Students may receive permission to carry more courses based on academic performance or graduation needs.